 Excited for an upcoming trip?
 As you enter the whirlwind of packing and last minute errands, there’s a category of travel to dos you may have overlooked: identity protection.

-Just like health and security precautions, identity protection is an important component of travel safely.
+Just like health and security precautions, identity protection is an important component of safe travel.
 While protecting your personal data may be the last thing on your mind as you plan for exciting destinations, becoming a victim of identity theft is a sure way to ruin your vacation.

 The cost of identity theft can be significant, both financially and in the many hours spent recovering your identity.
 In 2020 alone, consumers lost an astounding $56 billion to identity fraud.1